edickins/locationFinderWebsite/README.md

 This project uses the following libraries and tools:

-React - A JavaScript library for building user interfaces TypeScript - A superset of JavaScript that adds types Vite - A fast and lightweight web development tool Express - A web framework for Node.js
+- React - A JavaScript library for building user interfaces
+- TypeScript - A superset of JavaScript that adds types
+- Vite - A fast and lightweight web development tool
+- Express - A web framework for Node.js
-MongoDB - A document-based database system
+- MongoDB - A document-based database system
-Google Maps API - A web service that provides map and location data MirageJS - a method for mocking RESTful API servers.
+- Google Maps API - A web service that provides map and location data
+- MirageJS - a tool for mocking RESTful API servers.

 I would like to thank Joey Beltram for his guidance throughout this project.